Edens Professor of Geography and Global Health

 Curriculum Vitae

 My interdisciplinary research lies at the nexus between medical geography, political ecology, and the history of public health, with a regional focus on Latin America.
-In terms of methodology, I mainly use qualitative social research methods and historical archival research techniques.
-My main areas of interest include the political ecology of infectious and vector-borne diseases; environmental and social history of disease control; social medicine and public health in Latin America; and the biopolitics of public health interventions.
-I am currently working on a book project on the history of Latin American social medicine.
+Main areas of research interest include the political ecology of infectious and vector-borne diseases; environmental and social history of disease control; social medicine and public health in Latin America; and the biopolitics of public health interventions.

-You can learn more about me, including my research profile and class projects, on my personal webpage, here.
+You can learn more about me, including my research profile and class projects, on my personal webpage here.
+Or check out my Google Scholar profile.

 Courses